mastering-microservices/tutorial/monolith/README.md

 ```
 ```
 ?
 Which *type* of application would you like to create?
 Monolithic application (recommended for simple projects) ?
-What is the base name of your application? storeNOMPRENOM ?
-What is your default Java package name? com.VOTRE_NOM_PRENOM.store ?
+What is the base name of your application? store
+?
+What is your default Java package name? com.mycompany.store ?
 Do you want to use the JHipster Registry to configure, monitor and scale your application?
 No ?
 Which *type* of authentication would you like to use?
 JWT authentication (stateless, with a token) ?
 Which *type* of database would you like to use?
 SQL (H2, MySQL, MariaDB, PostgreSQL, Oracle, MSSQL) ?
 Which *production* database would you like to use?
-PostgreSQL ?
+MySQL ?
 Which *development* database would you like to use?
 H2 with disk-based persistence ?
 Do you want to use the Spring cache abstraction?
 Yes, with the Ehcache implementation (local cache, for a single node) ?
 Do you want to use Hibernate 2nd level cache?
 Yes
 ?
 Would you like to use Maven or Gradle for building the backend?
-Maven ?
+Gradle ?
 Which other technologies would you like to use?
 ?
 Which *Framework* would you like to use for the client?
-Angular X ?
+Angular 6 ?
 Would you like to enable *SASS* support using the LibSass stylesheet preprocessor?
 Yes ?
 Would you like to enable internationalization support?
 Yes ?
 Please choose the native language of the application English